Snowshoe hare is the primary food of the lynx. The population cycles of these two species are closely linked.

-The primary food of the lynx is the snowshoe hare and therefore the population cycles of these two species are closely linked.
-When hares are plentiful, lynx eat little else, taking about two hares every three days.
-When hares are scarce, lynx also prey upon mice, voles, squirrels, grouse, and ptarmigan, and they will also eat carrion.
-However, these food sources often do not meet the lynx's nutritional needs.
-Some lynx cannot maintain their body fat reserves, and become more vulnerable to starvation or predation.
-Other lynx manage to remain healthy by using alternative prey and food sources when the hares are low.
+Lynx prey upon mice, voles, squirrels, grouse, ptarmigan and carrion when hares are scarce.
+These food sources often do not meet the lynx's nutritional needs.
+Some lynx cannot maintain their body fat reserves on this type of diet and become more vulnerable to starvation or predation.
+Other lynx manage to remain healthy by using alternative prey and food sources when the hare population is low.
 When snowshoe hares are scarce, many lynx leave their home range in search of food.

 The highs and lows of the lynx population cycle do not occur at the same time across the NWT.
-For example, in the early 1990's, lynx numbers peaked two years later in the north-western NWT than in the south-western NWT.
+For example, in the early 1990's, lynx numbers peaked two years later in northwestern NWT than in the southwestern NWT.